 The decision to leave your job and take a completely new path is not an easy one.
 Why not pluck up the courage to pursue your dreams and study as a mature student?

 Are you still unsure about whether to take on the challenge and go to university?
-Regina, a graduate of the University of Applied Sciences Europe, was faced with exactly this dilemma.
+Regina, a graduate of the University of Europe for Applied Sciences, was faced with exactly this dilemma.
 At the age of 30, she decided to quit her job and give her dreams a chance by studying.
-Find out more about Regina and what motivated her to study in this video.

 Working as a freelancer: being your own boss

 If working 9 to 5 in a permanent job is not your style , then you may be thinking of starting your own company or agency.

 If so, our new blog series is perfect for you.
 Our forthcoming series of articles will explore what’s involved in freelance work, and consider the ups and downs of being self-employed.

 Does the idea of being an entrepreneur or a freelance artist inspire you?
 In our next article on Friday, June 28, 2019, we’ll look at how to find out whether a freelance career is the right choice for you.